Edwin Dingle: Institute of Mentalphysics

 In 1921, Dingle settled in Oakland, California and lived in retreat till 1927.
 In 1927, he began preaching on what he called the science of mentalphysics – a "universalist spiritual development" technique based on vegetarian diet, pranayama and development of extrasensory perception.
 This technique was purported as the ancient wisdom preserved by the Tibetan mystics.

 Dingle's Institute of Mentalphysics was incorporated in 1933-34, and a retreat centre was established in Joshua Tree (then Yucca Valley), California, in 1941.
 The Institute of Mentalphysics sits on 385 acres, and most of its buildings were designed by Lloyd Wright.
+It is now known as the Joshua Tree Retreat Center.

 Dingle also established a centre at the International Church of the Holy Trinity in Los Angeles, where he taught classes and also conducted correspondence courses on Mentalphysics across North America.
 As a spiritual teacher, he adopted the Chinese name "Ding Le Mei", the name given to him in the monastery of Tibet.